Athina Oikonomakou: Stage and film

-Theatrically, Oikonomakou made her debut in 2008, with the play "The Flower of Levante" at the Anesis Theater, while in 2010, she participated in the play "The Cactus Flower", which was played in Thessaloniki.
-In the summer of 2011, she starred in the play "The Desperate" (directed by George Valaris) at the Athena Theater, the 2011–2012 season in "Method of Infidelity" (directed by Ch.
-Karchadaki) at the Veaki Theater and in the summer of 2012, she toured throughout Greece, with the play "The Baptisms" (directed by Nikos Moutsinas), which was also played at the Ark Theater in the winter season 2012–2013.
+Theatrically, Oikonomakou made her debut in 2008, with the play, "The Flower of Levante", at the Anesis Theater, while in 2010 she participated in the play, "The Cactus Flower", which was played in Thessaloniki.
+In the summer of 2011, she starred in the play, "The Desperate" (directed by George Valaris) at the Athena Theater.
+In the 2011–2012 season she played in the, "Method of Infidelity" (directed by Ch.
+Karchadaki), at the Veaki Theater and in the summer of 2012, she toured throughout Greece, with the play, "The Baptisms" (directed by Nikos Moutsinas), which was also played at the Ark Theater in the winter season 2012–2013.
 In the summer of 2013, they toured again.
-In the 2013–2014 season, she played in the play "The KTEL" (directed by Nikos Moutsina), with which they performed in Thessaloniki in Summer 2014.
-She has stated that she wants to dedicate herself to her family and that is why she will be late to do theater again.
+In the 2013–2014 season, she played in the play, "The KTEL" (directed by Nikos Moutsina), with which they performed in Thessaloniki in the summer of 2014.
+She has stated that she wants to dedicate herself to her family and that is why it will take some time to do theater again.

 In the cinema, she has starred in four films.
-The first was "Bet of Angels" (2008) followed by "A Night in Athens" (2013) by Dimitris Arvanitis, "Amore mio" (2015) and "Magic Mirror" (2016) by Christos Dimas.
+The first was, "Bet of Angels" (2008), followed by, "A Night in Athens" (2013),by Dimitris Arvanitis, "Amore mio" (2015) and "Magic Mirror" (2016) by Christos Dimas.

 Entrepreneurship

 Allover by Athina Oikonomakou

-In March 2016, Oikonomakou launched her first collection of handmade jewelry, under the name Allover by Athina Oikonomakou.
+In March 2016, Oikonomakou launched her first collection of handmade jewelry, under the name, Allover by Athina Oikonomakou.
 In February 2019, the first Allover store opened in Athens.